-Safety at work is often viewed as a compliance practice – something businesses are forced to contend with to avoid legal hassles.
+Safety at work is often viewed as a compliance practice—something businesses are forced to contend with to avoid legal hassles.
 But its genuine importance lies elsewhere.
-It is universally accepted that employees who return home to their families safe and sound end up being more productive, loyal and accountable.
-Yet the institutionalization of work place safety is mired in bureaucracy.
+It is universally accepted that employees who return home to their families safely and sound are more productive, loyal, and accountable.
+Yet the institutionalization of workplace safety is mired in bureaucracy.

-According to the International Labor Organization (ILO), across the globe 270 million men and women lose their lives to occupational hazards and accidents annually.
-And over 160 million individuals fall victim to work related diseases.
+According to the International Labor Organization (ILO), across the globe, 270 million men and women lose their lives to occupational hazards and accidents annually.
+And over 160 million individuals fall victim to work-related diseases.
 The numbers closer to home are no less dismal.
-Every day 11 US based employees die on the job leaving behind bereaved families that in a bid to secure compensation often pull incessantly at the purse strings of already over-drawn businesses.
+Every day 11 US-based employees die on the job leaving behind bereaved families that in a bid to secure compensation often pull incessantly at the purse strings of already over-drawn businesses.
 The whole issue is an extremely delicate one and has a lot of negative baggage attached.
-Not only does the company in question face a blizzard of detrimental publicity, the mishaps themselves affect the psyche of employees rendering them fearful, apprehensive and incapable of giving their best.
+Not only does the company in question face a blizzard of detrimental publicity, but the mishaps themselves also affect the psyche of employees rendering them fearful, apprehensive, and incapable of giving their best.

 Construction is often tagged as the most demanding sector in the world.
 Almost 6000 workers get injured (and succumb to their injuries) at construction sites.
-However as the financial, reputational and psychological impact of work place accidents becomes evident, the definition of safety is evolving.
+However as the financial, reputational, and psychological impact of workplace accidents becomes evident, the definition of safety is evolving.
 It no longer stands for ‘keeping employees alive’.
-It has transmuted into ‘ensuring that they stay well’.
-Millennials are joining the economy in record numbers and the effect of debilitating injuries on the ability of an individual to contribute to the GDP of the nation and the subsequent spend on medical care is driving safety at work endeavors with greater vigor.
+It has transmuted into “ensuring that they stay well.”
+Millennials are joining the economy in record numbers and the effect of debilitating injuries on the ability of an individual to contribute to the nation’s GDP and the subsequent spending on medical care is driving safety at work endeavors with greater vigor.
 Businesses understand that it is not wise to gamble on the potential of the future workforce by maiming it physically or scarring it emotionally and ILO’s Occupational Safety and Health Convention, 1981 (No. 155) offers a robust framework to leverage for fostering a culture that is cautious and compliant with international standards.

-June is tagged as ‘National Safety Month’ in the US and workplace safety always takes the center stage of this 30 day marathon of tips, reliable information, live demonstrations and most importantly renewal of the commitment to ensure security of workers.
+June is tagged as “National Safety Month” in the US.
+Workplace safety always takes the center stage in this 30-day marathon of tips, reliable information, live demonstrations, and most importantly, the commitment to ensure the security of workers.

-The National Safety Council (NSC) and Occupation Safety and Health Administration (OSHA) have been working in close association to make the most of the heightened sense of responsibility in employers and awareness in employees.
+The National Safety Council (NSC) and Occupation Safety and Health Administration (OSHA) have been working closely to make the most of the heightened sense of responsibility in employers and employee awareness.
 Together they urge businesses to:

 - Prepare safety at work best practices for their industry and their unique needs and document these for easy access and internalization.